-CPT Concealed Post Tie (available in ZMAX coating and stainless steel)
+ABU Adjustable Post Base with Standoff (available in ZMAX coating and stainless steel)

-with Standoff (available in ZMAX coating and stainless steel)
+Post Tie (available in ZMAX coating and stainless steel)

-RPBZ with CPS -Composite Plastic Standoff (available in ZMAX coating)
+RPBZ with CPS -Composite Plastic Standoff (ZMAX coating)

-Outdoor Accents® APB/APVB Post Base ZMAX with black powder coating.
+Outdoor Accents® APB/APVB Post Base (ZMAX with black powder coating)

-· Columns shall be restrained to prevent lateral displacement at the bottom end.
+• Columns shall be restrained to prevent lateral displacement at the bottom end.
 Such lateral restraint shall be provided by manufactured connectors installed in accordance with section R507 and the manufacturer's requirements, or a minimum post embedment of 12 inches in surrounding soils or concrete piers.
 Wood columns shall not be less in nominal size than 4" x 4".

-2018/2021 IRC Section R407.3 and R507.4
+2018/2021/2024 IRC Section R407.3 and R507.4

-2018 IBC Section 2304.10.7 2021 IBC Section 2304.10.8
+2018 IBC Section 2304.10.7 2021/2024 IBC Section 2304.10.8